ZacharyJSchultz/BookTracker/README.md

 Of note, rather than listing the genres of a book entered by a user in a single 'Genres' column, there is instead an individual column for each possible genre.
 From a design standpoint, I had to consider whether I wanted to create individual columns for each genre (which is cluttered and makes the tables very wide) or use a single 'Genres' column that only displays the selected genres (which is less cluttered, but prevents sorting by a specific genre).
 I believe the latter option takes a slight edge from a design standpoint, because book genres are generally sparse (especially since, in this application, you can only select Fiction OR Non-Fiction genres at once, meaning that -- at max -- only approximately half of the genres can be chosen for a given entry).
 Meaning it makes less sense to display ALL the genres, when only a few will likely be selected at once.
 However, I chose the first option anyways, because I deemed it more technically challenging (both stylistically, in the CSS and design, and implementation-wise, when it comes to implementing genre sorting), and I wanted to challenge myself.
 In the future, I would like to add the 'Genres' column as an option (and maybe use it by default), but allow the user to switch to this more cluttered version if they wish to sort by genre.

-### Back-End
+### Back-End Server

-The back-end consists of both the database, which provides storage for and access to the user's entries, and the Node.js server, which utilizes the mysql2/promise library to query said database.
-For the most part, it's pretty straight-forward, with request handlers for all the basic front-end functionality.
+The back-end server consists of the Node.js server, which utilizes the mysql2/promise library to query said database.
+For the most part, it's pretty straightforward, with request handlers for all the basic front-end functionality.

+### Database

+The database, which provides storage for and access to the user's entries, consists of four primary tables: Books, Genres, BookLog, and BookGenres, strictly adhering to BCNF standards and following good normalization practices.

+-   The Books table consists of book_id (PK), title, and author attributes, where the (title, author) pair must be unique -- serving as a storage for only Books (no user information)
+-   The Genres table consists of (genre_id, genre_name, fiction, nonfiction) entries -- storing the name of each genre, a numerical ID associated with it (which also serves as the PK), and 2 booleans consisting of whether the genre applies to fiction and nonfiction genres.
+As of now, these are predefined
+-   The BookLog table stores user information, containing a book_id (PK), rating, and the date completed
+-   The BookGenres table houses (book_id, genre_id) pairs, storing the genres for each book.
+One book can have multiple genres; consequently, the PK is the whole (book_id, genre_id) pair.

 ## Screenshots